davejwilson/azure-spark-pools-log4j/README.md

 ### Possible Actions

 * Check the log4j 1.x CVE list and make sure that the usage scenarios do not match the vunerabilities
-  * If the usage does not match the scenario, short term use is ok
+  * If the usage does not match the scenario, plan to upgrade spark
-  * If the usage fits the vunerability scenario, an upgrade is needed immediately
+  * If the usage fits the vunerability scenario, a spark upgrade is needed immediately
 * Plan for an upgrade by contacting azure support to:-
   * See when they will be upgrading the version of spark on the spark pools
   * Verify that the new version of spark in the spark pools is secure (void from CVEs)
+  * Confirm that your usage of spark will work with the new version